- Semisonic, "Closing Time"

 When we first came, it must have been over 25 year since a weightlifting meet had ever been held in Maine.
 So little lifting was going on, that around 2010, Maine LWC was absorbed into the New England LWC, probably where it really belonged.

 I first came here lifting for Coffee's Gym.
 I lifted again for East Coast Gold.
-Then, finally, we created Risto Sports, which only made sense after we built our weightlifting oasis in Eliot, ME.
+Then, finally, I competed for Risto Team, which only made sense after a weightlifting oasis was built in Eliot, ME.
 Interestingly, Coffee's Gym also closed this weekend, sadly , for good.

 In 2011, we held the first weightlifting meet in about 30+ years in Maine.
 The legacy we left for Maine doesn't end there, there's a lot more: